WuzzyFuzz/Kahoot-Answers-Hack/README.md

 It can only solve multi choice questions.

 Setup:
-To use, first, install "termcolor" using "pip install termcolor".
-Then run the "main.py file" using "python main.py".
+To use, first, install "termcolor" using "pip install termcolor", Then run the "main.py file" using "python main.py".

 Usage: